 To report any violations of this or to report suspicious persons, dial campus extension 6666 for the University Police.

-The University Police Chief is the designated campus security authority for the purposes of this report, and can be reached at (315) 470-6667.
+designated campus security authority for the purposes of this report, and can be reached at (315) 470-6667.

 (www.esf.edu/univpolice/contact.htm)